3rd South Carolina Regiment: History

 The regiment was originally designated as the South Carolina Regiment of Horse Rangers and authorized on 6 June 1775 as part of the South Carolina State Troops.
 It was organized in the following months at Ninety Six among other places and ultimately consisted of nine companies recruited in the western part of the state.
 The Regiment of Horse Rangers was redesignated as the 3rd South Carolina Regiment on 12 November 1775, and joined the Southern Department of the Continental Army on 24 July 1776.
 Simultaneously, the Independent Company of Captain Ezekiel Polk was absorbed into the regiment as its 10th Company.

 Officers

 The regiment had one commander, Lieutenant Colonel/Colonel William Thomson, although Major James Mayson served as the initial highest-ranking member of the regiment.
-William Cattell, James Mayson, and William Henderson served as Lieutenant Colonels.
-Known Majors include Lewis Golsan, Jr., Hugh Middleton, Thomas Pearman, John Purvis, unknown Speers, and Samuel Wise.
+Ely Kershaw, William Cattell, James Mayson, and William Henderson served as Lieutenant Colonels.
+Known Majors include Lewis Golsan Jr., Charles S. Myddleton (not to be confused with Hugh T. Middleton), Thomas Pearman, John Purvis, unknown Speers, and Samuel Wise.
 Regimental Adjutants included John Eason, John Knapp, Merry McGuire, and John Purvis.